 Hālau Hekili

-An educational collaboration between Purple Maiʻa, Windward Community College (WCC), and Kailua High School, that will create a space to nurture and empower high-potential students to succeed in academics while also helping them to build confidence in themselves and their capacities to problem solve and support their communities.
-This project aims to demonstrate that with the tools provided by Hālau Hekili—relevant technical skills and a grounding in Hawaiian culture and values—students will thrive in a world that is ever changing.
+Hālau Hekili is an educational collaboration between Kailua High School, Windward Community College, and Purple Maiʻa Foundation, that has created a space to nurture and empower high-potential students to succeed in academics while also building confidence in themselves and their capacities to problem-solve and support their communities.
+Through this partnership, students earn their high school degree and gain college credit towards an AA degree, while developing the relevant technical skills and a grounding in Hawaiian culture and values that students will need to thrive in a world that is ever-changing.

 Program components